 Iris E. Acquarone

-My commitment to equality and democratic representation transcends my research.
-I have worked to reduce gender and racial inequality from a public policy standpoint in collaboration with researchers, social, government, and international organizations in Uruguay—and continue to promote change through publicly engaged research.
+I have also worked to address gender and racial inequality from a public policy standpoint in collaboration with researchers, social, government, and international organizations in Uruguay.
+I continue to pursue publicly engaged scholarship aimed at expanding equality and strengthening democratic institutions.

 I hold a BA in Political Science and a Graduate Diploma in Economics from the Universidad de la República, and a PhD in Political Science from Rice University.
 In Spring 2024, I was a Visiting Ph.D. in Quantitative Political Economy at King’s College London.